GaygysyzMyradov/GaygysyzMYradov/README.md

 ### What I'm currently learning 👨‍💻

-  - Front-End development, especially Javascript and ReactJS.
+  - Front-End development, especially Javascript and TypeScript.
   - Responsiveness of a Website.
-  - Back-End development using PHP.
+  - Back-End development using.

 ### Find me elsewhere 🌎